POSEIDON-SCRIPTS/Documentation/scripts/pos-housing/config-examples/furniture.lua.md

 Config.Furniture = {
     distance = 400,
     max = 50,

+    interactOnlyInHouse = false, -- if true, then you need to be a tenant or owner of the house to interact with furniture

     returnToPlayer = true, -- return money to player when selling furniture or item returnMoneyPercentage = 0.5, -- 0.5 = 50%